 It's amazing how quickly those babbles and coos turn into "Why?" and "No!"
-Here's what to expect when.
+Here's what to expect as your child develops important language skills during her first six years.

 From birth to 12 months, your child may: